 The popularity of the AR-15 platform and the wide variety of different .223 and 5.56mm loads for different applications provide a perfect example of the challenge of trying to accommodate all the different combinations.
 There’s everything from light .223 varmint rounds that are just fine with slower twist rates like 1:12-inch, to commercial 55-grain loads that are content with 1:9-inch, to badass military loads such as Mk262 with 77-grain SMK bullets that like 1:7-inch twist rates.
 Anyone who decides to build up their own upper will need to decide between an array of barrel choices.

 So what’s the right twist rate for you?
-You may not always have a choice, but there’s no single right answer when you do — consider the range of ammunition you intend to use for your specific applications, and choose a barrel configuration to match.
+You may not always have a choice, but there’s no single right answer when you do.
+Consider the range of ammunition you intend to use for your specific applications, and choose a barrel configuration to match.

-How are rifled barrels made?
+How they make rifled barrels

 Ever wonder how those rifling grooves can be made so precisely?
 Some common methods for producing rifled barrels include the following: